 Her first book, LADIES: A Conjecture of Personalities was published in 2003, followed by Garfield’s Train, A Novel.
 Her next book “The First Ladies: From Martha Washington to Mamie Eisenhower, An Intimate Portrait of the Women Who Shaped America” was published in 2011.
 She has also contributed articles on presidential and first-lady history to various online magazines.

-She has recently published “Mary Lincoln’s Flannel Pajamas and other Stories from the First Ladies’ Closet”, an lively assortment of real stories about the “old” First Ladies, via an article of their clothing – a gown or hat, a piece of jewelry or shoes, etc. A delicious read – about real stuff!
+She has recently published “Mary Lincoln’s Flannel Pajamas and other Stories from the First Ladies’ Closet”, an lively assortment of real stories about the “old” First Ladies, via an article of their clothing – a gown or hat, a piece of jewelry or shoes, etc. Featured at the 2017 Virginia Festival of the Book in Charlottesville, VA, it is a delicious read – about real stuff!

-After moving to Williamsburg, Virginia in 2008, she began lecturing about the “old” First Ladies at the prestigious Christopher Wren Society, the adult education venue associated with the College of William and Mary, and offers similar programs at Christopher Newport University in Newport News, VA.
+After moving to Williamsburg, Virginia in 2008, she began lecturing about the “old” First Ladies at the prestigious Christopher Wren Society, now the Osher Institute, the adult education venue associated with the College of William and Mary.
+She and offers similar programs at Christopher Newport University in Newport News, VA.